andyhe886/underwater-volcano/README.md

 - Check if there are exactly the same booking dates exist.
 - Retrieve all the bookings between (startDate - 2days) and (endDate + 2days) with the same query that we used in the /search-date-availabilities.
 If it's empty, the date(s) are available.
-If there are reserved date(s). it will check the if arrival date is after booked departure date or departure date is before booked arrival date.
+If there are reserved date(s). it will check if the arrival date is after the booked departure date or departure date is before the booked arrival date.

-For the POST /modify-booking, it's using @Transactional, if multiple users attempts to modify the booking at the same time. it will save one of them, the other one will be rollback to his previous state.
+For the POST /modify-booking, it's using @Transactional, if multiple users attempt to modify the booking at the same time. it will save one of them, the other one will be a rollback to his previous state.
-It will also check if slots are empty before update.
+It will also check if slots are empty before the update.

 For the POST /delete-booking, it's using @Transactional too same reason as /modify-booking to delete the booking.

 ### Constraints
-All the checks, It's throws with IllegalArgumentException and IllegalStateException.
+- All the checks, It's thrown with IllegalArgumentException(message) and IllegalStateException(message).
+- All the Dates related checks are in util/DataValidatorUtil.
 ### Integration test
 There's an integration test to test the flow (Search dates availabilities) and (Create, modify and delete).
 There's another concurrent test to test the (create, modify and delete).

+### To consider
+It could implement a @ControllerAdvice to better catch the error(s) to return a more specific error and http status code.

 ### [Lombok]
 To be able to use Lombok locally in IntelliJ, you will need to install it.